-The Working Holiday Visa for Japan is a special program to help encourage the exchange of young people.
-This program makes it possible for citizens of one country to enter the other primarily for a holiday over an extended period, and also to engage in employment as an incidental aspect of their trip in order to supplement their travel funds.
+The Working Holiday Visa is a special program making it possible for citizens of one country to enter the other primarily for a holiday over an extended period, and also to engage in employment as an incidental aspect of their trip in order to supplement their travel funds.

 Please note it is for a limited list of countries and ages, see below: